Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Introduction

 \subsection{Overview and Main Insights of the Paper}

-Section~\ref{sec:extended-intro} formalizes the setting; Section~\ref{sec:related-work} discusses additional related work, potential future work and provides discussion.
+Section~\ref{sec:extended-intro} formalizes the setting; Section~\ref{sec:related-work} discusses additional related work and potential future work and provides discussion.
 The paper ends with appendices containing all long proofs, technical details concerning infinities, and some additional examples.
-The main results are in Section~\ref{sec:zhang}--\ref{sec:grip}:
+The main results are in Sections~\ref{sec:zhang}--\ref{sec:grip}:

-\paragraph{Section~\ref{sec:zhang}: Zhang's bound; information complexity} In Section~\ref{sec:zhang}, for which we do not claim any novelty, we present Lemma~\ref{lem:rascbound-simple}, which is T. Zhang's (\citeyear{zhang2006information,zhang2006epsilon}) result that bounds the pseudo-excess risk of estimator $\hat{f}: \cZ^n \rightarrow \cF$ in terms of the {\em information complexity} $\rsc_{n,\eta}$.
+\paragraph{Section~\ref{sec:zhang}: Zhang's Bound; Information Complexity} In Section~\ref{sec:zhang}, for which we do not claim any novelty, we present Lemma~\ref{lem:rascbound-simple}; this lemma is T.~Zhang's (\citeyear{zhang2006information,zhang2006epsilon}) result that bounds a pseudo-excess risk of estimator $\hat{f}: \cZ^n \rightarrow \cF$ in terms of the \emph{information complexity} $\rsc_{n,\eta}$.
 A very simplified form of this lemma is

-where $\stochleq$ indicates {\em exponential stochastic inequality\/} (ESI), a useful notational tool which we define.
-ESI implies both inequality in expectation and with high probability over the sample $Z^n$ that determines $\hat{f} \equiv \hat{f}(Z^n)$.
-The actual bound (\ref{eq:mainrascbound-simple}) we provide in Lemma~\ref{lem:rascbound-simple} generalizes (\ref{eq:protozhang}), also allowing for estimators that output a distribution such as generalized Bayesian posteriors as given by (\ref{eq:bayes}). $\rsc_{n,\eta}$ is a notion of model complexity which, apart from $n$ and $\eta$, also depends (for now suppressed in the notation) on the data $Z^n$, the choice of estimator $\hat{f}$ or $\Pi_n$, and on a distribution $\Prior$ on $\cF$ which we may think of as `something like' a prior: while the bound holds for any fixed $\Prior$, the estimator that {\em minimizes\/} $\rsc_{n,\eta}$ for given prior $\Prior$ and data $Z^n$ is the corresponding $\eta$-generalized Bayesian posterior $\Pi^B_n$ given by (\ref{eq:bayes}).
+where the pseudo-excess risk $\Expann{\eta}_{Z \sim \Pt}$ is formally defined in \eqref{eq:genren} and $\stochleq$ indicates {\em exponential stochastic inequality\/} (ESI), a useful notational tool which we define.
+ESI implies both inequality in expectation and with high probability over the sample $Z^n$ that determines $\hat{f} \equiv \hat{f}(Z^n)$; the subscript $\eta \cdot n$ is only relevant for the in-probability version (see Proposition~\ref{prop:drop}) and can be ignored for now.
+The actual bound (\ref{eq:mainrascbound-simple}) we provide in Lemma~\ref{lem:rascbound-simple} generalizes (\ref{eq:protozhang}), also allowing for estimators that output a distribution such as generalized Bayesian posteriors as given by (\ref{eq:bayes}). $\rsc_{n,\eta}$ is a notion of model complexity which, apart from $n$ and $\eta$, also depends (for now suppressed in the notation) on the data $Z^n$, the choice of estimator $\hat{f}$ or $\dol_n$, and on a distribution $\Prior$ on $\cF$ which we may think of as ``something like'' a prior: while the bound holds for any fixed $\Prior$, the estimator that {\em minimizes\/} $\rsc_{n,\eta}$ for given prior $\Prior$ and data $Z^n$ is the corresponding $\eta$-generalized Bayesian posterior $\dol^B_n$ given by (\ref{eq:bayes}).

 For this choice of estimator, one can often design priors such that, with high probability and in expectation, $\rsc_{n,\eta}$ for the $\eta$-generalized Bayesian estimator can be upper bounded as